BtheGit/redux-redux/README.md

 ### Chapter 18: Papa can you hear me?

 The biggest difference between our example subscription in the last chapter and what we want to have in our actual store is that we'll be using an array of listeners rather than a single one.
 Listeners also won't be passed in immediately when the store is created.
 We will use a subscribe function to add them later (as often as we want).
-So instead of calling the listener at the end of dispatch() we need to iterate through the array of listeners and call each one in turn:
+So instead of just calling the one listener at the end of the dispatch() function we need to iterate through the array of listeners and call each one in turn:

 ```javascript
 // Don't try and run this code directly since it's part of the larger createStore function